ondrajz/ondrajz/README.md

 #### About Me

-Hi, I am Ondrej Fabry, a highly skilled software engineer with over 12 years of experience.
-I have a deep passion for open-source development and am constantly exploring innovative concepts.
-With over 7 years of experience in the Go language, I am well-versed in linux environments, network engineering, and software defined networking.
+I’m an experienced software engineer with 14+ years in the field, passionate about open-source development and always experimenting with new ideas.
+I’ve spent over a decade working with Go, specializing in network engineering and software-defined networking.

+My professional GitHub account: @ondrej-fabry

 ##### Need my insight?
 Got some proposition for me?
 Or just want to braintstorm?
 Go ahead and start a [new discussion 💬](https://github.com/ondrajz/ondrajz/discussions/new)